Cambarellus zacapuensis: Description

-The Zacapu acocil is a species morphologically very similar to the Chapala acocil (Cambarellus chapalanus).
+Cambarellus zacapuensis is a species morphologically very similar to the Cambarellus chapalanus.
 Males of C. zacapuensis have an average length of 26 millimeters, with a 12 millimeters long and 5.5 millimeters wide cephalothorax, while females have an average length of 32 millimeters, with a 14.5 millimeters long and 7 millimeters wide cephalothorax.
 C. zacapuensis has a pigmented body, well-developed eyes, and a rostrum with marginal spines.
 Its shell lacks a cervical spine or a branchial spine.

 Conservation status and habitat

-The Zacapu acocil is found mainly in Zacapu Lagoon and in some of its drains such as the Angulo River.
+Cambarellus zacapuensis is found mainly in Zacapu Lagoon and in some of its drains such as the Angulo River.
 It is usually found at a shallow depth, between submerged roots and in the aquatic substrate.

 The introduction of invasive species such as common carp and grass carp pose a threat to the Cambarellus zacapuensis population, as has happened to other species of the Cambarellus genus elsewhere.
-The exploitation of the water resources of their habitat by human action also represents a threat to the small crustacean, which is why it could be considered endangered under IUCN criteria.
+The exploitation of the water resources of their habitat by human action also represents a threat to the small crustacean, which is why it could be considered "critically endangered" under IUCN criteria.